lucadiliello/jsonboard/README.md

         {
             "step": 4000,
             "values": {
-                // sometimes value may also be missing }
+                // sometimes values may also be missing }
         },
         {